 - Did I mention already that the streets are really dark in some places??

-- At least 3 lane roads.
-Opposite where I stayed had 10 lanes.
+- At least 5 lane roads.
+Okay, maybe I'm exaggerating.
+But opposite where I stayed had 10 lanes.

-- I mistaken a primary school for a prison
+- I had mistaken a primary school for a prison

 |6 lane traffic|

 There was also a typhoon that passed by yesterday.
-It had been raining heavily since Monday night and into the early hours in the morning, and sporadically throughout the rest of the day on Tuesday.
+It had been raining heavily since Monday night and it continued on into the early hours in the morning, then sporadically throughout the rest of the day on Tuesday.

 Oh, and the jeepneys are terrifying.
 Even so, it was quite an interesting experience.
 I'm not quite sure if I can explain the ride right, but I'll try.